Lillu70/TIAD/README.md

  - Make sure you have MSVC installed and you're in luck as it comes with Visual Studio.

+ There are couple of ways to actually get Microsofts compiler to work in any any file:
+ - Option A) Simply search for "Developer Command Prompt" Your instaled version should popup.

- - Open the cp.bat in your favorite text editor.
+ - Option B) Open the cp.bat in your favorite text editor.
 Replace the path in there with where every our "vcvars64.bat" is located.
 It's likely the same, but it's a good idea to check. "vcvars64.bat" Enables running the compiler/linker from any directory.

- - Save and close cp.bat, then run it!
+Save and close cp.bat, then run it!
 It will open a command prompt (with access to the compiler) in the project directory.

+ - Option C) Manually add the required enviroment variables, I only recomend doing this if you enjoy pain.

+ - How ever you got the complier to work, navigate your command prompt to the where ever the repo was cloned.
+If you see Build.bat you're in the right directory.

- - Then in that command prompt input the command "build" or "optbuild" for some o2 fun.
+ - Run said "Build.bat" or "Optbuild.bat" for some o2 fun.

  - If you want to open it in visual studio in then run the Debugger.bat (you need to build before this works)